 - Which carriers can be accessed

 - Condition and operational limitations of the tracks

 - In-plant track considerations including staging, loading, unloading, inspection, cleaning, and maintenance

 - Potential rail origins, destinations, routing alternatives, and cost estimates from/to intracompany facilities, suppliers, and customers.

 Transload terminals provide a way to ship by rail when a location doesn’t have direct rail services.
 Transloads can also be used to gain access to a competing carrier when there are no switching or interchange agreements in place.
 Depending on the commodity, transfer locations can range from a simple team track with space for self-transfer to a fully-staffed terminal with specialized equipment and facilities for your commodity.

 4. Control Your Inbound

+Rail logistics cost reduction strategies aren’t limited to negotiations with rail carriers alone.
+Suppliers also play an important role in the overall cost of rail transport.
 Suppliers focus on providing products.
-If you receive them on a delivered basis, the supplier may not aggressively negotiate the most competitive rate, or the embedded transportation rate they pass on to you may not be what they pay.
+If you receive them on a delivered basis, the supplier may not aggressively negotiate the most competitive rate.
+Or, the embedded transportation rate they pass on to you may not be what they pay.
 When possible, take responsibility for optimizing your inbound deliveries yourself, or find a savvy third party that can do it for you.
 Controlling your inbound over time can help you reduce rail transportation costs in a big way.

 Fleet assets often compose a significant portion of the transportation budget.
 Optimizing lease and ownership decisions, fleet sizing, and railcar configurations are an important part of reducing rail transportation costs.
 Make sure your railcar tracking software captures the data and provides reporting to support this process.